Zeyu-Li/figma-docs/README.md

 #### Misc

-One other tool is the pencil tool to do free hand drawing in.
-This is found under the pen icon in the heaader.
+One other tool is the pencil tool to do free hand drawing.
+This is found under the pen icon in the header.

-⚠ **Note**: Figma smoothens out your scketches
+⚠ **Note**: Figma smoothes out your sketches

 #### Components and Library